jmid/wasm-prop-tester/README.md

 ```
 Here, on the 27th generated module a disagreement was found.
 Afterwards it took
 27 shrinking steps (reductions or simplications) to cut the counterexample down.
-In total it a little more than one minute.
+In total it took a little more than one minute.

 Since the last (unsuccessful) shrinking step overwrote the previous
 output files, we save the previous disagreeing run in separate files.